anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **1 Corinthians 3.10-11, 16-23** concludes the series in 1 Corinthians 1-3 (continuing without a gap), and is about building the church on the foundation of Jesus Christ.
 (The omitted verses about 'the Day' could easily be included: 'the fire will test what sort of work each has done'.)
 * **Matthew 5.38-48** continues the series in Matthew (without a gap), and is about loving one's enemies. **Leviticus 19.1-2, 9-18** says, 'you shall love your neighbour as yourself'. **Psalm 119.33-40** is the second of two weeks in Psalm 119, and is about keeping God's commandments (reflecting the broader theme of the Gospel reading).

+Year B

+* **2 Corinthians 1.18-22** concludes the series in 1 and 2 Corinthians, and says that 'every one of God’s promises is a "Yes"'.
+* **Mark 2.1-12** continues the series in Mark (without a gap), and is about Jesus healing and forgiving a paralysed man, concluding with amazement: 'We have never seen anything like this!' **Isaiah 43.18-25** says that God is doing 'a new thing': 'I will not remember your sins'. **Psalm 41** says, 'The Lord sustains them on their sickbed; their sickness, Lord, you will remove.'

 Year C